Beautiful and stunning capital of Idaho, Boise, sadly, rarely marks the beginning of a road trip to Yellowstone National Park.

 Ideally, you should spend at least a couple of days in each of these national parks.
-However, if it’s impossible, devote at least a day to Grand Teton National Park while saving the second one for hydrothermal features in Yellowstone National Park.
+But if it’s impossible, devote at least a day to Grand Teton National Park while saving the second one for the hydrothermal features in Yellowstone National Park.

-The smallest of the Wyoming’s national parks, Grand Teton entices with its iconic mountain range rising abruptly from Jackson Hole valley.
+The smallest of the Wyoming’s national parks, Grand Teton entices with its iconic mountain range that rises abruptly from the Jackson Hole Valley.
 A section of the park sits along US-191.
 No entrance fee is taken here.
 Thus, you can explore some of the most photographed places in the park for free.

 In the heart of Grand Teton, take a shuttle boat across Jenny Lake and enjoy the natural beauty of the park from different perspectives.
-The area also brims with hiking trails to stretch your legs and explore the place from within.
+The area also brims with hiking trails to stretch your legs and explore the place on a deeper level.
 For sunset, stop at Oxbow Bend, an iconic overlook with the best reflection views in the park.